samuelandersoncodes/a-ride-to-adapt/README.md

 - Iphone 12
 - Iphone 13
 - Iphone 6S plus
-- Xiomi Redme 11pro
+- Xiomi Redme 11 pro
+- Samsung A 12
-- Samsung galaxy 20
+- Samsung Galaxy 20
+- Samsung Galaxy Tab S7
+- Infinix Hot 10
 - Infinix Hot 12
+- Asus Sonicmaster
 - Hp EliteBook 8440p

 ### Accessibility

-[Wave Accessibility](https://wave.webaim.org/) tool was used throughout the development process and for the final testing of the deployed website to test for aid accessibility.
+[Wave Accessibility](https://wave.webaim.org/report#/https://samuelandersoncodes.github.io/a-ride-to-adapt/) tool was used throughout the development process and for the final testing of the deployed website to test for aid accessibility.

 The test was aimed at ensuring the following criteria were met: